 3. Membership in the Unit carries with it membership in ACBL.

 Annual dues shall be fixed by the ACBL.

 1. There shall be an annual meeting of the members.
 The meeting may be held in connection with a tournament or special event which Unit members may attend.

-2. The Unit Board of Directors shall fix the time and place of the annual meeting and shall give appropriate notice by mail of such meeting.
+2. The Unit Board of Directors shall fix the time and place of the annual meeting and shall give appropriate notice of such meeting.

 3. Special meetings of the members may be called at any time by the Unit Board of Directors or by the President upon ten (10) days written notice to all members.
 A notice of any special meeting shall contain an agenda of the matters to be taken up at such meeting.
 Notice of meeting and of the agenda shall be deemed sufficient if published in the Newsletter and mailed to the members.

 4. The President must call a special meeting upon petition signed by 10% of the total number of members duly presented and served upon him.

 5. A quorum for the transaction of business at any annual or special meeting shall consist of twenty—five (25) members.

 6. No proxies shall be permitted at either membership meetings or special meetings.

 The affairs of the Unit shall be managed and conducted by the Unit Board of Directors, which shall consist of fifteen (15) members, elected to office in accordance with these By- Laws.
 In addition, those members of the Unit who have served or are serving as ACBL President, Executive Secretary or member of the Board of Directors, shall, because of their value to the Unit, be deemed voting members of the Unit Board of Directors as long as they shall retain their Unit membership.